-Temporary storage facility operators obligations
+Temporary storage facility operator

 The United Kingdom (UK) is no longer a member of the European Union (EU).
 From 1 January 2021, Irish businesses have to comply with customs obligations when moving goods to, from or through Great Britain (GB).